Message from the Dean, Dr. James Mahon

 The School regularly collaborates with the Lehman College Art Gallery, the public-facing and teaching exhibition space at Lehman College, to present faculty-generated public programs, faculty exhibitions and student thesis exhibitions.
 Finally, the School puts on community concerts and other events in the Lehman Center for the Performing Arts, which is also located on campus.

-Please learn more about what the School of Arts and Humanities has to offer by clicking on the departmental links and program home pages— or better yet, visit the campus to see a show, attend an art exhibit, or to meet with a faculty adviser.
+You can learn more about what the School of Arts and Humanities has to offer by clicking on the links on this website — or better yet, by seeing a show, attending an art exhibit, or talking with a faculty member.